 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's management believes its existing working capital coupled with the cash that will be generated from its operations coupled with additional financing activities will enable the Company to meet its financial obligations.

-(Expressed in Canadian Dollars except for share and per share amounts)
+For the three-months ended March 31, 2019 and 2018 (Expressed in Canadian Dollars except for share and per share amounts)

 5. BUSINESS COMBINATIONS

 Business Combinations

 KESM Transactions Solutions Inc. & LoyalMark LLC